Travis Jankowski Player Props: Rangers vs. Blue Jays

 Travis Jankowski At The Plate

-- Jankowski has seven doubles, a triple and 13 walks while hitting .286.
+- Jankowski is batting .286 with seven doubles, a triple and 13 walks.

-- In 61.8% of his 34 games this season, Jankowski has picked up at least one hit.
-He's also had five multi-hit games.

-- He has not hit a long ball in his 34 games this season.
+- He has not hit a home run in his 34 games this year.

-- Jankowski has picked up an RBI in 23.5% of his games this year, with two or more RBI in 8.8% of his games.
+- Jankowski has picked up an RBI in 23.5% of his games this year, with more than one RBI in 8.8% of his games.

-- In 38.2% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (11.8%).
+- In 13 of 34 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.